neptune-ai/docs/docs/learn-about-neptune/experiment_tracking.rst

     For more information, see the `log_text() <../neptune-client/docs/experiment.html#neptune.experiments.Experiment.log_text>`_ method.

 - **Images**: You can send image data like ROC AUC charts, object detection predictions after every epoch, or anything else.
 It can be one image (like a test confusion matrix) or multiple images (like validation predictions after every epoch).
 Simply tell Neptune the name of the log and what images you want to send.
 You must first save the image file on disk and then send the file to Neptune.
-The following image types are supported:
+The following data types are supported:

-        - PIL
+        - PIL,
-        - Matplotlib
+        - Matplotlib,
-        - Numpy
+        - Numpy,
-        - Image files (PNG, JPG, and so on) on disk
+        - Image files (PNG, JPG, and so on) on disk.

     For more information, see the `log_image() <../neptune-client/docs/experiment.html#neptune.experiments.Experiment.log_image>`_ method.